• Instagram

 Marinades: Mix a few tablespoons of the shrub into your marinade, or use the shrub as a glaze for meat & poultry.

-I show how to pit the sour cherries in my recipe for sour cherry gin limeade.
+First, pit your sour cherries in my recipe for sour cherry gin limeade.

-Sour cherries in a black plate on concrete.
+Lots of sour cherries on a black plate on a concrete surface.

-Muddle together the cherries and sugar.
-Let sit at room temperature for 2 hours.
+Muddle together the cherries and sugar in a mortar and pestle.
+Let them sit at room temperature for 2 hours.

 Add the apple cider vinegar (photo 1).
 Muddle well (photo 2).
 Transfer to a quart-sized jar or container (photo 3).
 Cover and refrigerate for 2 days.